patricktrainer/patricktrainer.github.io/content/posts/Create-a-macOS-Menu-Bar-App-with-Python-Pomodoro.md

 ---
     title: Create-a-macOS-Menu-Bar-App-with-Python-Pomodoro
     date: 2021-01-01
     draft: true
     tags: []
 ---

-            # Create-a-macOS-Menu-Bar-App-with-Python-Pomodoro

-# Create a macOS Menu Bar App with Python (Pomodoro Timer) – Camillo Visini
+# Create-a-macOS-Menu-Bar-App-with-Python-Pomodoro# Create a macOS Menu Bar App with Python (Pomodoro Timer) – Camillo Visini
 Created: July 13, 2020 2:44 AM
 URL: https://camillovisini.com/create-macos-menu-bar-app-pomodoro/
+!
-!As an example, we will create a [🍅 pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) app, which you can use to boost your productivity and manage your time from the convenience of your menu bar.We will be using the following software:
+As an example, we will create a [🍅 pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) app, which you can use to boost your productivity and manage your time from the convenience of your menu bar.
+We will be using the following software:
 - **Python 3** and **PyCharm** as an IDE
 - **[Rumps](https://github.com/jaredks/rumps)** → Ridiculously Uncomplicated macOS Python Statusbar apps
-- **[py2app](https://py2app.readthedocs.io/en/latest/)** → For creating standalone macOS apps from Python code *(how cool is that?Enter the following in your terminal:
+- **[py2app](https://py2app.readthedocs.io/en/latest/)** → For creating standalone macOS apps from Python code *(how cool is that?
+Enter the following in your terminal:
 ```
 pip3 install -U py2app # this will install py2app using pip, or to upgrade to the latest released version of py2app
 pip3 install -U rumps # this will install rumps using pip, or to upgrade to the latest released version of rumps